Burns Skin Grafting And Flaps Question And Answers

 • Require referral to a specialized burn treatment center

-• Moderate burns
+• Moderate Burns

 • Full-thickness burns involving 2-10% of total body surface area